vviivviikk/flask-api-for-text-posts-in-social-network/README.md

-# Flask project for social media platform
+# Flask API for social network platform

-A full-fledged service needs to be created that performs the following functions:
+Please review the requirements.txt file before running the API.

+Functions:

 + Creates a user (checks the email for correctness) who can write posts and react (heart, like, dislike, boom, ...) to posts from other users
 + Provides data on a specific user